DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 * have the health and physical capacity to train to teach
 * undergo safeguarding and criminal record checks carried out by your training provider or employer

-### Get a certificate validating your qualifications

-The simplest way to check your qualifications meet the required standard is to get a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from the UK European Network of Information Centres (UK ENIC).

-This is a certificate costing £49.50 + VAT that proves your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

-When you apply for teacher training, you'll be asked to submit details of your statement of comparability.
-Teacher training providers will then be confident you meet the qualification entry requirements.

-## Get help with qualifications

-You can also contact us for advice about your qualifications.
-Before applying, you can:

-* sign up to [get a teacher training adviser](/teacher-training-adviser/sign_up/identity) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
-* use the live chat service at the bottom of this page

-We can help you with a free digital e-statement of comparability, once you’ve submitted your application, if your provider asks for this.

 ## English language, maths and science proficiency